open-horizon/examples/edge/services/speedtest/README.md

 ## Pushing To DockerHub

-When you are ready, `docker login` to youor DockerHub account.
+When you are ready, `docker login` to your DockerHub account.
 Once that succeeds then you can push an appropriately-tagged image to account `openhorizon` in DockerHub with this command:

 ```
     $ make push